zciluk/winterholidays/README.md

 ### `mongod`

 You have to have globally installed [MongoDB](https://www.mongodb.com/download-center) to do this.
-It should be running on default port 27017.
+It should be running on default port 27017.</br>
 Then run command both in `/client` and `/api/` folders:

 ### `npm update && npm start`

-It will open http://localhost:3000 and render the app and run API server on http://localhost:3001.
+It will open http://localhost:3000 and render the app and run API server on http://localhost:3001. </br>
-API endpoints:
+API endpoints:</br>
-GET /form - returns all forms from db
+GET /form - returns all forms from db</br>
 POST /form - request to enter new form

 ## Testing